-As a result, the Sub-Fund adopts a non-financial approach based on a strong commitment making it possible to reduce the initial investment universe (expressed as the number of issuers) by at least 20%.
-The limitations of the non-financial approach are mentioned in the "Risk Profile" section below.
+The Best-in-Class approach aims to favour the best performing companies within a universe, sector or class.
+With this Best-in-Class filter, the Sub-Fund adopts a non-financial approach based on a commitment making it possible to reduce the Investment Universe (as the number of issuers) by at least 20%.

+The non-financial coverage rate represents more than 90% of the securities making up the Reference Benchmark.